wieczorek-daniel/to-do-list/README.md

 ```shell
 pip install -r requirements.txt
 ```
-In the project directory also create an .env file containing environment variables based on the .env.example file.
+In the project directory also create an `.env` file containing environment variables based on the `.env.example` file.
 ```shell
 cp .env.example .env # for Linux
 copy .env.example .env # for Windows
 ```
-The next step is to configure the `.env` file.
-You have to enter the generated `SECRET_KEY` value and define with the `DEBUG` variable if the debugging mode is to be enabled.
-You should also configure the URL that will be the link to the database you created earlier.
-This can be done by setting the `DATABASE_URL` value.
-The remaining variables - `EMAIL_HOST`, `EMAIL_PORT`, `EMAIL_USE_TLS`, `EMAIL_HOST_USER` and `EMAIL_HOST_PASSWORD` are related to the configuration of sending emails.
-Remember that the `EMAIL_HOST_PASSWORD` is the password for the created and configured application available when two-step verification is enabled, not the password for your Google account.
+The next step is to configure the `.env` file:
+- `SECRET_KEY` contains the generated value of the secret key.
+- `DEBUG` specifies whether debugging mode is enabled or not.
+- `DATABASE_URL` is the URL containing the configuration data of the previously created database.
+- The remaining variables (`EMAIL_HOST`, `EMAIL_PORT`, `EMAIL_USE_TLS`, `EMAIL_HOST_USER`, `EMAIL_HOST_PASSWORD`, `EMAIL_PAGE_DOMAIN`) are related to the configuration of sending emails.
+When using Gmail, remember that the `EMAIL_HOST_PASSWORD` is the password for the created and configured application available when two-step verification is enabled, not the password for your Google account.

 An example of the `.env` file contents is shown below:
 ```shell